zaps166/QMPlay2/README.md

 If you are using your own ALSA configuration `asound.conf` or `.asoundrc` you should also append:
 `defaults.namehint.!showall on` to the configuration file.
 Otherwise devices which were added may not be visible!

-## Ubuntu Unity

-QMPlay2 should be visible in sound indicator via MPRIS2 interface.
-Be sure that it is enabled in "Settings->Modules->Extensions"!

-Tray tooltip and mouse interactions with tray icon (show/hide, compact view) doesn't work.

-You can disable tray icon via "Ctrl+T" key shortcut or from menu: "Options->Show tray icon".

-You can force single instance for QMPlay2: set "Allow only one instance" in "Settings->General settings".

 ## Hardware acceleration